guthaVamshi/ExpenseTracker/README.md

 A robust REST API for managing personal expenses built with Spring Boot, JPA, and PostgreSQL.
 This project demonstrates modern backend development practices including validation, logging, testing, and comprehensive API documentation.

+> **Note**: This is the backend-only repository.
+The frontend React application is maintained in a separate repository for better separation of concerns and independent deployment.

 ## 🚀 Features

 - **CRUD Operations**: Create, Read, Update, and Delete expense records